Closed-End Fund (CEF) Investing: 14 Criteria For Better Yield

-The money a closed-end fund manages is raised through an initial public offering (IPO) and the assets remains fixed, unless they offer more shares to the public through a secondary offering.
-This is in contrast to typical ETF or mutual fund where a creation and redemption process adds new funds on a daily basis, which are then spread across the asset base proportionally according to the fund weights.
+The money a closed-end fund manages is raised through an initial public offering (IPO) and the assets remains fixed, unless they offer more shares to the public through a secondary offering at a later date.
+This is in contrast to a typical ETF or mutual fund where a creation and redemption process adds new funds on a daily basis, which are then spread across the asset base proportionally according to the underlying stocks weights.

 When you buy a closed-end fund, you are buying it from another participant in the marketplace; the price is determined purely through supply and demand.
 It gives rise to a unique feature of CEFs where they can trade at a premium or a discount to Net Asset Value (NAV), which is one of the features I discuss in more detail below.

 Why Buy a Closed-End Fund?

 There are several reasons which make closed-end funds appealing.

 Firstly, they often target niche areas of the market and they have no limit on the amount of illiquid securities that they can hold.
-This can provide you diversification and potentially Alpha if the fund manager has skill since CEFs are generally actively managed.
+This can provide you diversification and potentially alpha if the closed-end fund manager has skill since they are generally actively managed.

-For example, PIMCO, a leading fund manager, has a lot of closed-end funds that scooped up thinly traded asset-backed securities shortly after the Great Financial Crisis (GFC) that were trading at a heavy discount to par value at the time.
-Risk is not great for illiquid securities since market participants are willing to sell at prices far below fair value.
-After PIMCO gorged on these assets, they performed enormously well over the subsequent years when market volatility cooled down.
+For example, PIMCO, a leading fund manager that has a lot of closed-end funds, scooped up thinly traded asset-backed securities shortly after the Great Financial Crisis (GFC) that were trading at a heavy discount to par value.
+Since market participants were willing to sell at prices far below fair value, after PIMCO gorged on these assets, their closed-end funds performed enormously well over the subsequent years when market volatility cooled down.

-Another potentially appealing reason for CEFs is that they can employ advanced strategies using derivatives, often swaps and option strategies like covered call overwrites (which I am not a fan of).
-Of course, this can be a hindrance to the performance of the CEF if the manager isn’t skilled at employing these strategies, but the structure allows them to expand the toolbox.
+Another potentially appealing reason for closed-end funds is that they can employ advanced strategies using derivatives, often swaps and option strategies like covered call overwrites (which I am not a fan of).
+Of course, this can be a hindrance to the performance if the manager isn’t skilled at employing these strategies, but the structure allows them to expand the toolbox.